nurmizmat/istqb-parsing/README.md

 # Projects

-Useless projects.
-Just for fun))) Using the Cypress test framework for other purposes))
+Just for fun!
+Parses the glossary from the [ISTQB](https://www.istqb.org/) into a JSON file and then creates a course to prepare for the exam on the [SuperMemo](https://www.supermemo.com/).

 ## istqb-glossary.spec.js

-Parses the glossary from the [ISTQB](https://www.istqb.org/) into a JSON file and then creates a course to prepare for the exam on the [SuperMemo](https://www.supermemo.com/).

 ```
 const istqbSyllabus = 'Foundation v3.1'; // type of syllabus